sanchezocegueda/minimap/README.md

+# Information
+All artifacts can be found in [artifacts](artifacts)

+All deliverables can be found in [deliverables](deliverables)

-# Getting started with prototype on a fresh machine
+# Getting started with development on a fresh machine

 ## Setup repo
 ```bash